Post-Implementation Review of Division 7A of Part III of the Income Tax Assessment Act 1936

 The Board should report to the Government by 31 October 2014.

 On 20 December 2012 the Board of Taxation released its first discussion paper on the post-implementation review of Division 7A of Part III of the Income Tax Assessment Act 1936.
+The Chair of the Board of Taxation, Mr Chris Jordan, announced the release of the first discussion paper via a press release.

 On 25 March 2014 the Board of Taxation released its second discussion paper on the post-implementation review of Division 7A of Part III of the Income Tax Assessment Act 1936.